jonfra165/Thankyou/README.md

         2.5 Run: CREATE DATABASE testdb;
         2.6 Run: exit;

-3. (MAC ONLY) To download MariaDB on MAC, follow the following steps: [TO BE TESTED]
+3. (MAC ONLY) To download MariaDB on MAC, follow the following steps:

     3.1 To download MariaDB you first need to install Xcode and Homebew, in Terminal:
         3.1.1 Run: xcode-select --install
         3.1.1 Run: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-        3.1.2 Run: brew doctor.
-Follow on-screen instructions to fix warnings if necessary.
-        3.1.3 Run: brew update
+        3.1.2 Run: brew doctor (Follow on-screen instructions to fix warnings if necessary) 3.1.3 Run: brew update

     3.2 Download MariaDB, in Terminal:
         3.2.1 Run: brew install mariadb
         3.2.2 Run: mysql_install_db
-        3.2.3 Run: mysql.server start
-        3.2.4 Close Terminal

     3.3 You now need to secure your MariaDB installation, in Terminal:
         3.3.1 Run: mariadb-secure-installation
-            3.3.1.1 Follow the download steps in Terminal and type in the correct settings as shown below 3.3.1.2 Set a root password even if the on-screen instructions tell you it is safe not to do so 3.3.1.3 Enable unix_socket authentication? n
+            3.3.1.1 Follow the download steps in Terminal and type in the correct settings as shown below:
+                3.3.1.2 Set a root password even if the on-screen instructions tell you it is safe not to do so 3.3.1.3 Enable unix_socket authentication? n
                 3.3.1.4 Change the root password?
 (You can do as you want here)